akwjehcbajsdhc/Markdown-Viewer/README.md

 > Lee Sin's E ability, *Tempest* deals *magic damage* equal to 35 <span style="color:#F39C12">(+100% AD)</span>.

-Champions are capable of dealing a mix of both physical and magic damage with their abilities.
+Champions are capable of dealing a mix of both physical and magic damage with their abilities, but true damage is rarer.